stakater/kubestackplus-docs/content/managed-addons/imc/tutorial/add-monitors.md

 # Add EndpointMonitor

-`EndpointMonitor` resource can be used to manage monitors on static urls or route/ingress references.
+`EndpointMonitor` resource can be used to manage monitors on static URLs or route/ingress references.

 ## Specifying url